Camille (1936 film): Premiere

-Camille had its grand premiere on December 12, 1936, at the brand new Plaza Theatre in Palm Springs, California.
-Many celebrities attended the gala which cost ten dollars a seat.
+Camille had its grand premiere on December 12, 1936, at the new Plaza Theatre in Palm Springs, California.
+Many celebrities attended the gala which cost $10 per seat.
 The desert resort of Palm Springs was turned upside down with all the commotion of the film's premiere.
 Some of the film was buried in stone to commemorate the celebration.
 Ralph Bellamy, who was a leading civic figure and Racquet Club owner in Palm Springs, was master of ceremonies.
 Rumors were spread that Greta Garbo was staying at the desert resort and would attend the premiere, but these rumors proved to be unfounded.

 At the gala premiere, Camille was given an enthusiastic reception; the critics praised it as the finest performance ever given by Greta Garbo, Robert Taylor, Lionel Barrymore, and Laura Hope Crews, and the best work by director George Cukor.
 The enthusiasm accorded the picture was seen as a tribute to the genius of the late Irving G. Thalberg, who conceived of, and was responsible for, the production.
 The 37-year-old Thalberg died just before the film's release.

 Box office

-According to MGM records, the film earned $1,154,000 in the U.S. and Canada, and $1,688,000 elsewhere, resulting in a profit of $388,000.
+According to MGM records, the film earned $1,154,000 in the U.S. and Canada, and $1,688,000 in other markets, resulting in a profit of $388,000.